Elizabeth Benedict: Nonfiction

 Benedict teaches workshops on writing about sex in fiction at writers' conferences and has appeared on radio shows discussing the issue in the U.S., UK, and Australia.

 The Joy of Writing Sex led The New York Observer to include Benedict on its panel on the Clinton-Lewinsky scandal, described in Francine Prose's article, "New York Supergals Love That Naughty Prez" Benedict defended then-President Clinton's conduct, saying "Nobody is aggrieved here.
 Monica's not complaining, Hillary's not complaining.
 The only person who cares is Ken Starr."
-Benedict reaffirmed her defense of Clinton in a retrospective of the scandal on the Slate podcast "Slow Burn," in 2018.
+Benedict reaffirmed her defense of Clinton in a retrospective of the scandal on the Slate podcast "Slow Burn", in 2018.

+Benedict's first memoir, Rewriting Illness: A View of My Own, an account of her experience with lymphoma, was published in May 2023.

+In 2024, Benedict published an essay in Salmagundi about her personal correspondence with American writer James Salter, in which Salter discussed his complex feelings about his Jewish identity and decision to change his name from James Horowitz to James Salter.
+Salter had previously refused to discuss these matters publicly.

 Benedict's book reviews, personal essays, and articles have appeared in The New York Times, Los Angeles Times, The Boston Globe, Salmagundi, Tin House, Daedalus, Harper's Bazaar, Esquire, Real Simple, Allure, The American Prospect, and The Rumpus.
-Her short fiction has appeared in Narrative Magazine.
+Her short fiction and memoir have appeared in Narrative Magazine.